Single Sign-on (SSO)

 (OpenID Connect or SAML 2.0 based) Single Sign-on (for Azure AD as well as for Azure AD B2C) is supported by WPO365 | LOGIN that is available at no cost.

-More advanced Single Sign-on features require the WPO365 | LOGIN+ extension e.g.:
+More advanced Single Sign-on features are unlocked by the WPO365 | PROFESSIONAL and the WPO365 | INTEGRATE bundles:

 • Support for Azure AD B2C